cdo256/virtualsets/src/Dissertation/Fin.lagda.md

 open ℕ.ℕ
 ```

+# Finite Sets `Fin`.

+This section contains definitions and lemmas about finite sets,
+abbreviated 'Fin'.
+Specifically, for an natural `n : ℕ`, `Fin n` is a
+canonical finite set of size `n`.
+In terms of containers, it is the
+container with shape ℕ, and positions `Fin`.
+TODO: CITE

+## Basic definition of Fin

 We choose to define our own definition of Fin, which is identical to
 the one in the standard library (but not in the cubical library).
 We also define an alias with semantic brackets which is used in our